 FBI Youth Leadership Academy

 The Portland Division recently held its fourth annual FBI Youth Leadership Academy over a two-day period in July.
 The academy is geared toward developing youth leaders by engaging them in team-building experiences, exposing them to careers in law enforcement, and teaching them to communicate across cultures.
-Participants will have direct interaction with law enforcement officials, including FBI special agents.
+Participants have direct interaction with law enforcement officials, including FBI special agents.
 Youth applicants are required to attend both days of the academy.
 For more information, contact .
 Note: The application period for this program is currently closed.
 Please check back in early 2014 for more details.

 The Portland Division is holding two Citizens Academies in 2013 (see schedule).
 The Citizens Academy program is designed to bring together a diverse group of business and community leaders to learn about the FBI’s work in Oregon and around the world.
 There are six evening sessions and one weekday session.
 Participants are required to attend all sessions and to complete a background investigation prior to admittance.
 After graduation, participants have the opportunity to join the Oregon FBI Citizens Academy Alumni Association and to continue the partnership with our office.